 6.)
 Their horns can grow up to 3 feet in length!
 Females have larger, but more delicate horns than the males.

 7.)
-These critters are crepuscular (awake at twilight hours).
+These critters are crepuscular (active at dawn and dusk).
 This is to help escape the extreme African temperatures.

 Did you know…?